n4vysh/portfolio/README.md

 1. Run `just` to start the server of [Aleph.js][alephjs-link] in `development` mode
 1. Open <http://localhost:8080/> in browser
-1. After done with the preview, press Ctrl-C in terminal to stop the server.
+1. After done with the preview, press Ctrl-C in terminal to stop the server

 While the preview is running, edit tsx and css files and will automatically rebuild them.